 EXECUTIVE COMMITTEE

-The governing board of the Association shall be the Executive Committee, and shall consist of nine (9) members: the President (who is the Chair), the Vice President, the Secretary, the Treasurer, the Immediate Past President, and the four Regional Chairs.
-The Secretary of the Association shall be Ex Officio Secretary of the Executive Committee.
+The governing board of the Association shall be the Executive Committee, and shall consist of seven (7) members: the President (who is the Chair), the Vice President, the Treasurer, and the four Regional Chairs.
+The Vice President of the Association shall be Ex Officio Secretary of the Executive Committee.
+The Immediate Past President shall be an Ex Officio member of the Executive Committee.

-Mission/Vision & Bylaws Committee (See Article IX(6)(b))

 The Executive Committee shall have the duty and power: